NathanHarrington/dotfiles/README.md

         Install Firefox Extensions:
         uBlock Origin
-        LeechBlock NG
+        LeechBlock NG   -> see configuration details in time-wasters.md ForceFull
-        ForceFull
         Open in Browser
         Surfingkeys
-        After surfing keys is installed:
-            cp .surfingkeys.js ~

             You may have to edit the surfing keys extension advanced settings and point it to the .surfingkeys.js file.
 This is solely to get the benefit of turning emoji completion off with iunmap(":")

-        Preferences -> General -> "Restore previous session" Turn off ctrl+tab cycles through tabs in recently used order Turn off recommend extensions as you browse
-	Privacy and Security -> Turn off all privacy invasions Home -> homepage is blank
+        Preferences -> General -> "Restore previous session" Turn off ctrl+tab cycles through tabs in recently used order Turn off recommend extensions as you browse Privacy and Security -> Turn off all privacy invasions Home -> homepage is blank
 	    home -> New tabs is blank page
 	    Uncheck all firefox home contenG
 	    Uncheck all 'one click search engines'

         Customize -> Themes button on bottom -> Dark